Cyberft-pdf/OpenCV-object/README.md

     <li>Filter colors</li>
 </ul>

-I tried everyone of them and i was not successful, this codes are mess of everything.
+I tried everyone of them and i was not successful, these codes are mess of everything.

-Even I was not successful, I still learned a lot
+Although I was not successful, I learned a lot

+maybe this will help someone